Book Project

 “Chinese Domestic Politics and the Trade War” in Ed.
 Hua Shiping, The Political Logic of the US-China Trade War, (Rowman & Littlefield).

 “The Future of Chinese Spacepower: Domestic and International Drivers of China’s Space Ambitions’’ in Ed.
-Heather Venable, The Future of Air and Spacepower: Intersections of Theory and Technology (Under contract with Air University Press).
+Heather Venable, The Future of Air and Spacepower: Intersections of Theory and Technology (Forthcoming with Air University Press).

 Under Review